Cyber-Colts/FRC2025-Cybercolts/README.md

 ## Description

-This is the development code used for "Bojack", the main robot of FRC team 10211
+This was the development code used for "Bojack", the main robot of FRC team 10211 in the 2025 season "REEFSCAPE"

 ### Features